ayucd/Neuromatch2021/README.md

 # Neuromatch2021
 Repository for the Computational Neuroscience course conducted by Neuromatch Academy in July 2021.

-### [The links mentioned here are those which helped me learn or I worked upon.
-If the authors of these links want them to be taken down, they can contact me.]
+### {The links mentioned here are those which helped me learn or I worked upon.
+If the authors of these links want them to be taken down, they can contact me.}

 # Timeline
 1. [Fulfilling the prerequisites](#prerequisites): June 1-June 27